toshihirock/apprunner-ssm/README.md

         + AWS_DEFAULT_REGION:${REGION}
     + Port
         + 80
+    + (Optional)Instance role
 + Check application log in the App Runner and find "mi-xxxx",
 + Execute "start-session" command,

 ```
 aws ssm start-session --target mi-xxxxx

+# List your S3 buckets.It will take some time for it to appear
+$aws s3 ls
 ```

 # Local test